geekuillaume/ChatUp/README.md

 ## History

-ChatUp has been developed for Streamup by me, Guillaume Besson.
+ChatUp has been developed for Streamup by myself, Guillaume Besson.
 After some talks, we decided to publish it freely for other to use.

-It's now used on [Streamup](https://streamup.com) under high load.
+It's currently used on [Streamup](https://streamup.com) under high load and going strong.